-- 1 Log in to your computer with the local Macintosh user identity you want to use when you create iFolders. - 2 Use one of the following methods to start iFolder: - Open the Applications directory on Macintosh HD, select Applications, then doubleclick iFolder 3. - Type iFolder in the spotlight (Apple button + Spacebar or click the magnifying glass icon on top right) then click iFolder 3 under Applications. - Open a terminal shell, log in as the root user, then enter

-/Applications/iFolder 3.app/Contents/MacOS/iFolder 3
+- 1 Log in to your computer with the local Macintosh user identity you want to use when you create iFolders. - 2 Use one of the following methods to start iFolder: - Open the Applications directory on Macintosh HD, select Applications, then double-click iFolder 3. - Type iFolder in the spotlight (Apple button + Spacebar or click the magnifying glass icon on top right) then click iFolder 3 under Applications. - Open a terminal shell, log in as the root user, then enter /Applications/iFolder 3.app/Contents/MacOS/iFolder 3

-7.3 Configuring an iFolder Account
+6.3 Configuring an iFolder Account

-Use the iFolder Account Assistant to add and configure a new account.
+Use the iFolder Account Creation Wizard to add and configure a new account.
 You must configure at least one iFolder account before you can create iFolders or share iFolders on your system.
-You can create only one account for any given iFolder host service, but you can have multiple accounts.
+You can connect to the iFolder server with only one account at any given time.
+However, to connect to more than one iFolder servers, you can configure multiple accounts.
 You can log in separately to each account and be logged in concurrently to multiple accounts.

-Multiple users with different local login identities can have iFolders on the same computer. iFolder prompts the active user to set up an account on the first time the iFolder client runs under that local user identity.
+Multiple users with different local login identities will have iFolders on the same computer.
+The first time you start iFolder under your current local login identity, iFolder prompts you to set up an iFolder account.

 IMPORTANT: iFolder 3.7 introduces a new feature, auto-account creation, which helps the iFolder administrator to create and configure an account for you.
 If your iFolder administrator has enabled auto-account creation, you don't need to configure an account for yourself.
 When you start an iFolder for the first time, you are prompted to enter your password.
-Enter your password to complete configuring the account.
+Enter your password and complete configuring the account.